Skip to main content

 Service Provider Signing Certificate

 This certificate is used to sign requests from the Service Provider to the Identity Provider.
-This same certificate should also be used if the identity provider is configured to encrypt SAML assertions sent to the service provider.

-Once you have configured the SAML connection in Iru Endpoint and your identity provider, you can enable it.
-For step-by-step instructions, please refer to the Enable and Manage a Connection section in our Single Sign-on support article.
+Once you have configured the SAML connection in Iru Endpoint and your identity provider, you can allow its use for tenant authentication.
+For step-by-step instructions, please refer to the Allowing Tenant Authentication and Managing Connections section in our Single Sign-on support article.

 Enforcing Single Sign-On

-You can disable the standard authentication connection once you have configured at least one Single Sign-on connection.
-Disabling Iru Endpoint standard authentication will disable the ability for Iru Endpoint administrators in your tenant to authenticate via email/password, Google Sign-in, or Office 365 Sign-in.
+Once you have configured at least one Single Sign-on connection, you can disable Passkey, Google Social, and Microsoft Social connections.
+Disabling these connections will disable the ability for Iru Endpoint administrators in your tenant to authenticate via those methods.
 Please refer to our Single Sign-on support article for step-by-step instructions.

 Considerations